llinauer/rnn_101/README.md

 ## The setup

-The first thing you need, is a task that an RNN will actually help you with solving.
+The first thing we need, is a task that an RNN will actually help us with solving.
 I came up with the following exercise:

 ![Task description](imgs/task_description.jpg)